raygun101/MarkupKit/README.md

 ```

 ### Color and Font Values
-`LMViewBuilder` additionally defines the following two class methods, which it uses internally to decode color and font values:
+`LMViewBuilder` additionally defines the following two class methods, which it uses to decode color and font values, respectively:

 ```objc
 + (UIColor *)colorValue:(NSString *)value;
 + (UIFont *)fontValue:(NSString *)value;
 ```

-These methods may also be called by application code to translate MarkupKit-encoded color and font values to `UIColor` and `UIFont` instances, respectively.
+These methods may also be called by application code.
 See [LMViewBuilder.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMViewBuilder.h) for more information.

 ## LMLayoutView
 Auto layout is an iOS feature that allows developers to create applications that automatically adapt to device size, orientation, or content changes.
 An application built using auto layout generally has little or no hard-coded view positioning logic, but instead dynamically arranges user interface elements based on their preferred or "intrinsic" content sizes.